-Data for this report was collected from annual reports, current policies, procedures, and surveys.
-This biennial review includes information about CCA AOD policies, annual notifications to students, prevention programming, and enforcement and sanctions.
+Data for this report was collected from annual reports, college guidelines, procedures, and student engagement programming/events.
+This biennial review includes information about the CCA AOD guideline, annual notifications to students, prevention programming, and enforcement and sanctions.

-The CCA biennial review can be found on the Alcohol and Drug Prevention page on the CCA web page at https://www.ccaurora.edu/students/student-right-know/drug-alcohol-prevention.
-It can be found at the following office locations, upon request: Campus Safety and Security, the Office of the Dean of Student Success, and the Office of Human Resources.
+The CCA biennial report can be found on the Legal Notices CCA web page at https://ccaurora.edu/legal-notices/.
+The review can additionally be found at the following office locations, upon request: Campus Safety and Security, the Office of the Division of Student Success, and the Office of Human Resources & Personnel Success.
 A request can be made to the Senior Student Affairs Officer and Dean of Student Success for current or past reports at 16000 E. CentreTech Parkway, Aurora, CO 80011.
 Reports will be kept for seven years.
-CCA will keep three of the latest reports on file.
+CCA will keep the three latest reports on file.